pchandra181/CROSS-MASS-ENERGY-EQUATUION/README.md

 ## 1. Introduction
 This concept presents a new energy-generation model based on the difference between the variable light-speed velocity vectors of two masses ($m_1$ and $m_2$).
 According to the proposed equation, energy is produced only when there is a difference in velocity and direction between the two masses.
 If no such difference exists, no energy is generated.

+## 🤝 Acknowledgements

+Special thanks to **Ashish Soni** (IIT Roorkee) for pointing out and correcting the dimensional inconsistency in the cross-mass-velocity and energy equation from the previous draft.
+His timely technical correction greatly helped in ensuring the scientific precision of this model.

 ## 2. Proposed Equation
 $$E = \frac{1}{2}\mu |\vec{C_{1}} - \vec{C_{2}}|^{2}$$